- Migrants' use of the private rented sector

 - use a break clause in the tenancy or other provisions to bring the tenancy to an end and evict within three months

-- use the new provisions introduced by the 2016 Act to end the tenancy, wait for the notice period to expire and then evict ‘peacefully’ within 14 days.
+- if all of the occupants have no right to rent, use the new provisions introduced by the Immigration Act 2016 to end the tenancy, wait for the notice period to expire and then evict 'peacefully' within 14 days, by applying to the High Court for a High Court enforcement officer to carry out the eviction, or

 The guide to checking documents has two lists: